vmware-archive/github-cla-integration/README.md

 | --- | -----------
 | `ADMIN_EMAIL_DOMAINS` | A comma delimited list of domains.
 These domains are compared against the list of email addresses that a potential administrator has in their profile and if there is no match, the user is not allowed to administer the instance.
 The domains should not have an `@` symbol before them (e.g `gopivotal.com,pivotallabs.com`).
 | `DATABASE_URL` | The URL used to connect to a PostgreSQL database.
 This URL should include the username and password used as credentials for the database connection and be in the form of `postgres://<username>[:<password>]@<host>[:<port>]/<database>[?<options>]`.
+| `ENCRYPTION_KEY` | The key used to encrypt data in the database.
+The key must be at least 50 characters long to deter brute-force attacks.
+It is recommend that you use a tool such as [1Password][] to generate this key.
 | `GITHUB_CLIENT_ID` | The Client ID assigned to your registered application.
 | `GITHUB_CLIENT_SECRET` | The Client Secret assigned to your registered application.